-The streaming service Hulu grew to more than 17 million subscribers in 2017 by expanding its on-demand library of television shows and releasing original programming like the award-winning “The Handmaid’s Tale.”
+The streaming service Hulu has grown to more than 20 million U.S. subscribers by expanding its on-demand library of television shows and releasing original programming like the award-winning “The Handmaid’s Tale.”

 But the company is also focused on its new live TV option, Hulu with Live TV, which is an alternative to cable or satellite.